SakshiRai255/Auto-Complete-Searchbar/Readme.md

-## This is Autocomplete Seacrch this is simple proeject on JavaScript You can search text inside the input box.
+## This is Autocomplete seacrch bar simple proeject on JavaScript you can search text inside the input box.

 ### Stack Used :-